-Life insurance can be an integral part of any family’s financial plan.
-Georgia Farm Bureau life insurance is offered through the Southern Farm Bureau Life Insurance Company.
-Its life insurance options include annuities, permanent life insurance and term life insurance.
+Life insurance is an integral part of any family’s financial plan.
+Georgia Farm Bureau offers life insurance products provided by the Southern Farm Bureau Life Insurance Company, including annuities and permanent life and term life insurance policies.

 Georgia Farm Bureau life insurance endorsements

-Although the website confirms that GFB’s life insurance can be personalized with different options, it does not share what is available.
+Although the website confirms that Georgia Farm Bureau’s life insurance can be personalized with different options, it does not share what riders are available.